Georgia Bulldogs planning to have fans between the hedges

-The Georgia Bulldogs are planning to have fans between the hedges this season.
+The Georgia Bulldogs are planning to have some fans for their football games played between the hedges.

 For now, anyway.

-Mirroring other schools in the Southeastern Conference, the school announced a ticket plan Wednesday that would allow 20-25% capacity at 92,746-seat Sanford Stadium.
+Mirroring other schools in the Southeastern Conference, the university announced a ticket plan Wednesday that would allow 20-25% capacity at 92,746-seat Sanford Stadium.

 That would mean crowds of about 18,500 to 23,000 for Georgia’s four home games in 2020.